DB8LE/satgs/README.md

                       // and you needing to point your rotor north in the opposite direction.
 If your rotor supports up to 540° of
                       // azimuth or more, this mode will eliminate all south or north crossing problems.
 Unless you're tracking
                       // some really weird orbit that has both a north and south crossing.
+    "home_on_end": true // home the rotor at the end of a pass.
+Recommended for portable setups.
+                        // Takes control type into consideration, so it will home to whatever the current control types north is.
 }
 ```